StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 If StackState Agent does not run in an AWS environment, or if a role with the required policy is not available on the Agent's EC2 instance, an AWS user must be [configured in the AWS check](#configure-the-aws-check) on the Agent.

+StackState pulls CloudWatch metrics directly from AWS.
+[StackState running within AWS can also authenticate using an IAM role](#iam-role-for-stackstate-on-ec2-or-eks).

 ### Deploy the AWS CloudFormation Stack

 The StackState AWS CloudFormation Stack should be deployed in each AWS account that you will monitor.
 It provides the minimum level of access required for the StackState Agent to collect topology, telemetry and logs.